Trump says he will meet Zohran Mamdani at White House on Friday

 Mamdani told reporters earlier this week that his team had reached out to the White House to arrange a meeting.

-"My team reached out to the White House to fulfil a commitment I made to New Yorkers over the course of this campaign," Mamdani said on Monday.
+A Mamdani spokesperson said on Wednesday the mayor-elect planned to meet Trump in Washington "to discuss public safety, economic security and the affordability agenda".

-Mamdani's transition team did not immediately respond to a request for comment on Trump's post on Wednesday.
+During the mayoral election campaign, Trump threatened to withhold billions of dollars in federal funding from the city if Mamdani won.

-Trump has repeatedly turned the powers of the presidency on political rivals.
-During the New York City mayoral election campaign, Trump threatened to withhold billions of dollars in federal funding from the city if Mamdani won.
+The US federal government is providing US$7.4 billion to New York City in fiscal year 2026, or about 6.4 per cent of the city's total spending, according to a New York State Comptroller report.

-Mamdani made countering the 79-year-old Republican president's actions in the city - especially on immigration - a centrepiece of his successful campaign.
+Mamdani made countering the 79-year-old president's actions in the city, especially on immigration, a centrepiece of his successful campaign.